alix-tz/escriptorium-documentation/docs/export.md

 ---
-title: Exporting models and annotations from eScriptorium
+title: Exporting data from eScriptorium
 summary: Tutorial on export features in eScriptorium.
 authors:
     - Hugo Scheithauer, Alix Chagué, Floriane Chiffoleau
 date: 2023-02-13
 ---

-# Walkthrough: Export from eScriptorium
+# Export data from eScriptorium

 ## Export transcription and segmentation models

 eScriptorium allows users to export models that were previously imported, or models they trained.

 To do so, go to the "My Models" page, accessible via the navigation bar, in the upper right section of the interface, or via `{base_url}/models/`.